oracle/oracle-database-operator/docs/sidb/README.md

 ### Perform a Switchover

-Specify the approppriate SID  (SID of one of `.spec.primaryDatabaseRef` , `.spec.standbyDatabaseRefs[]`) to be set primary in the `.spec.setAsPrimaryDatabase` of [dataguardbroker.yaml](./../../config/samples/sidb/dataguardbroker.yaml) and apply the yaml file.
+Specify the approppriate database system identifier (SID)  (the SID of one of `.spec.primaryDatabaseRef` , `.spec.standbyDatabaseRefs[]`) to be set primary in the `.spec.setAsPrimaryDatabase` of [`dataguardbroker.yaml`](./../../config/samples/sidb/dataguardbroker.yaml) and apply the yaml file.

-The database will be set to primary.
-Ignored if the database is already primary.
+When you apply the YAML file, the database you specify will be set to primary.
+However, if the database specified with the `apply` command is already the primary, then this command has no effect:

 ```sh
 $ kubectl apply -f dataguardbroker.yaml